SDC-NightWing/FreshThreadz-Ratings-Reviews/README.md

 # Possible future improvments

 For further optimization I woul dbe interested in seeing the possible results of implementing 2-3 more servers to handle up to 10k rps.
-At a future date I would also be highly interested in vertical scaling with stronger computers.
+At a future date I would also be highly interested in vertical scaling with stronger computers. *same paragraph*

+# Running this Repo

+- git clone this repo onto local maching
+- npm install
+- npm run start_server